adarsh-maurya2699/nitpy_login-logout_script/README.md

 - Install chromedriver through npm
 - Move the scripts and .side files to a convenient directory

+Setup

+- Edit the login.side file to put your own login credentials (Search for "Your Username" and "Your Password" text in the file and replace with desired username and password)

 Operation

 - Run "bash loginScript.sh" to login